 When it comes to payment, business insurance premiums can be an inconveniently large investment.
-This is particularly relevant in the current market, where rates are on the increase.
+This is particularly relevant in the current market, with widespread economic uncertainty and premium rates on the rise.

-Premium Funding payment solutions can help to free up your company’s finances, enabling you to put them to more productive and immediate uses by investing in areas that directly impact the growth of your business.
+Premium Funding payment solutions can help you maintain essential insurance coverage, while freeing up your business finances for other immediate investments that directly impact the growth of your business.

 What is premium funding?